Once an internal ohmic measurement has been taken on a battery, the next questions are:

 - Looking for rate of change over time

 - Do not try and compare readings from different devices unless you understand all the parameters that influence a battery impedance measurement and can determine whether it is technically feasible.

-Following articles will explore the details of the influences and assist with gaining a deeper understanding of battery impedance measurement.
+The following articles will explore the detail of these influences and assist with gaining a deeper understanding of battery impedance measurement.